 Entry level is determined by the placement test completed upon arrival.
 TOEFL and IELTS scores are not considered for placement at CESL.
 Students placed in Foundation Level 1 through Intermediate Level Three must progress through each level until qualifying for the Advanced Level.

 This chart details the length of time students will study in SJS Phase 1.
-There are seven levels at OU CESL (foundation 1-3, intermediate 1-3, and advanced).
+There are seven levels at OU CESL (foundation one, two, and three; intermediate one, two, and three; and advanced).
 Each level takes one session (two sessions per semester) to complete.
 Students who place into the lowest level will spend four semesters at CESL, then move to Phase Two.
 Students placed in the highest level, with a qualifying TOEFL or IELTS score, will spend one semester.
 We recommend that students obtain their qualifying TOEFL or IELTS score before beginning the advanced level.

 In order for students to move from Phase One to Phase Two, students must present proof of English language proficiency by meeting one of the following requirements: